Factbox: International reaction to arrest of Reuters reporters in Myanmar

 Here are reactions to their detention from politicians and press freedom advocates around the world:

-- Canada’s Minister of Foreign Affairs Chrystia Freeland, the former managing director and editor, consumer news, at Thomson Reuters, tweeted that she was “deeply concerned” by the reports about the arrests.
+**Canada’s Minister of Foreign Affairs Chrystia Freeland, the former editor of Thomson Reuters Digital, tweeted that she was “deeply concerned” by the reports about the arrests.
 “Freedom of the press is essential for democracy and must be preserved,” she said.